canvasxyz/canvas-docs/docs/packages/hooks.md

 Here, `data` will be null if the core has not initialized, or will be an array of objects returned by the route that it queried otherwise.

-See the `packages/example-chat-client` directory for an example application using these hooks.
+See the `examples` directory for a few applications using these hooks.